Vortex IoT set to launch innovative rail sensor system

-On 9th and 10th September Vortex IOT, which specialises in creating innovative artificial intelligence (AI) solutions to a wide range of problems faced by businesses, will launch RODIO in front of around fifty rail industry experts.
+On 9th and 10th September Vortex IOT, which specialises in creating innovative artificial intelligence (AI) solutions to a wide range of problems faced by businesses, will launch RODIO (VTX Infra) in front of around fifty rail industry experts.
 The brand-new technology has been designed to automatically and remotely detect and categorise track obstructions and intrusions such as fallen trees, landslides, trespassers, vehicles and maintenance workers.

 Funded by Innovate UK, the RODIO solution has taken 18 months to develop from concept to its imminent launch and has endured vigorous testing at the Network Rail RIDC Tuxford (Rail Innovation & Development Centre) facility in Tuxford, Nottinghamshire.

 Rail delays cost the industry millions of pounds every year.
 The ground-breaking, cost-effective RODIO device will allow the industry to detect any obstacles that may interfere with train journeys in real-time and therefore deal with them in a timely manner and reduce the overall delay.
-The system also includes an early alert system for theft, trespass and intrusions and guarantees high precision even in low-visibility and dark conditions.
+The system also includes an early alert system for theft, trespass and intrusions and guarantees high precision even in low-visibility and dark conditions. ”